pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 However, alternatives to this model allow learners to adapt their environment to their personal and learning goal needs.
 [Student-directed learning](https://scholar.google.com/scholar?q=student-directed+learning&hl=en&as_sdt=0&as_vis=1&oi=scholart)
 is based on the idea that people learn differently and have different needs.
-By creating a hybrid learning environment where students decide how to learn, you empower them.
+By creating a hybrid learning environment where students are allowed to pick their learning path and approach, you empowering them to own their experience.

 Some learners benefit from hands-on demos, whether in a classroom or at the sprint table.
 They may pick things up quickly or need to watch and digest the demo.
 Others